Ovarian remnant syndrome: Signs and symptoms

 If ovarian hormones are present after the ovaries are removed can be a sign that ovarian tissue still remains.
 Signs and symptoms may include pelvic pain, a pelvic mass, or the absence of menopause after oophorectomy.
 Factors may include pelvic adhesions (limiting ability to see the ovary or causing it to adhere to other tissues); anatomic variations; bleeding during surgery; or poor surgical technique.
 Treatment is indicated for people with symptoms and typically involves surgery to remove the residual tissue.
 Therapy for those who refuse surgery, cannot have surgery, or do not have a pelvic mass may include hormonal therapy to suppress ovarian function.

 Some women have symptoms consistent with endometriosis, including difficult or painful intercourse; urinary symptoms; or bowel symptoms.
 It is likely that some women with ORS don't have any symptoms, but the rate of this is unknown.
 In most cases, symptoms occur within the first five years of the oophorectomy, although there are reports of ORS presenting 20 years after the initial surgery.

 Cause

 The cause of ORS is the unintentional retention of ovarian tissue after the procedure to remove the ovaries.
 If a woman is receiving hormone replacement therapy, distinguishing from other disease process may be difficult.
 Other confounding conditions contributing to ORS are thick and profuse pelvic adhesions, inflammation, bleeding after surgery (peri-operative bleeding), and ovaries which are retroperitoneal, can all contribute to the unintentional preservation of ovarian fragments.

-Risks
+Risk factors

 The risk of ovarian remnant (ORS) is increased by incomplete removal of the ovary at the time of oophorectomy.
 Surgical factors that contribute to incomplete removal include those that limit surgical exposure of the ovary, or compromise surgical technique.
 Factors may include: